cloudhead/node-static/README.md

 More on intercepting errors bellow.

+### Serving jsonp request #

+Any request with query like `?_callback=abc` will be treated as a jsonp request.
+For example, requesting a json file named 'test' with path `/test?_callback=abc`:

+    {
+        "foo": "bar"
+    }

+will output like this:

+    abc({
+        "foo": "bar"
+    });

+Take care of the contents of the requesting file, or it will make no sense.

 ### Intercepting errors & Listening #

 An optional callback can be passed as last argument, it will be called every time a file